-- Student achievement reporting continues to show high overall performance and student growth, reflecting quality programs at all levels throughout the District. - Sound resource management is reflected in all of the following: - o State auditor submitted a "clean" audit report, with no findings against the District (for 2013-14 year) - o District has received thirteen consecutive "clean" audit reports - o The 2015-16 proposed budget successfully responds to Board parameters, reflects community values, and provides for all multi-year labor contracts.

-- Revenue enhancement goals and action plans continually move forward, including collaborative work with education partners, the Issaquah Schools Foundation, the School Alliance and the Puget Sound Schools' Coalition.

-- o In February of 2014 the District successfully passed three levy measures.
-The community supported these levies with a 70% yes vote.
-Due to continued strategic planning and ongoing community support the District has been able to bridge past funding reductions from the State and will continue to provide current/enhanced service levels.
+- Student achievement reporting continues to show high overall performance and student growth, reflecting quality programs at all levels throughout the District. - Sound resource management is reflected in all of the following: - State auditor submitted a "clean" audit report, with no findings against the District (for 2017-18 year) - District has received seventeen consecutive "clean" audit reports.
+The 2019-20 proposed budget successfully responds to Board parameters, reflects community values, and provides for all multi-year labor contracts. - Revenue enhancement goals and action plans continually move forward, including collaborative work with education partners, the Issaquah Schools Foundation, the School Alliance and the Puget Sound Schools' Coalition. - The District has maintained a Aaa Bond Rating (Moody's) and a AA+ Bond Rating (Standard and Poors) - Less than 0.5% of the school districts across the nation have achieved these debt ratings. - o In 2014, the District received an upgrade in our Standard and Poor's debt rating, moving to a AA+.
+The District now has the same debt rating as the United States of America. - o In April of 2016 the District passed a \$533.5 million bond issue. - o In February of 2018 the District passed three levy measures. - Appropriate staff conduct is ensured through supervision, mentorship, daily support, consultation with legal, financial, and other expert advisors, and corrective action as necessary. - All of the following are current avenues of communication that help to foster broad-based knowledge, credibility, confidence, and ability to accomplish the Ends: - School Site Councils - o Website communications, including intranet communications for staff - o FOCUS publication - o District Emergency Information publications - o District calendar - School newsletters - ISD Facebook Account - ISD Twitter Account - You Tube Account - Vimeo Video Account - Enews System

-- o The District has maintained a Aaa Bond Rating (Moody's) and a AA+ Bond Rating (Standard and Poors)

-- Less than 1% of the school districts across the nation have achieved these debt ratings.

-- The District received an upgrade in our Standard and Poor's debt rating, moving to a AA+.
-The District now has the same debt rating as the United States of America.

-- o In 2012 The District passed a \$219.12 million bond issue with 70% support.

-- Appropriate staff conduct is ensured through supervision, mentorship, daily support, consultation with legal, financial, and other expert advisors, and corrective action as necessary.

-- All of the following are current avenues of communication that help to foster broad-based knowledge, credibility, confidence, and ability to accomplish the Ends:

-- o Transparent budget process, including Financial Analysis Core Team

-- o School Site Councils

-- o Website communications, including intranet communications for staff

-- o FOCUS publication

-- District Emergency Information publications

-- o District calendar

-- o School newsletters

-- o ISD Facebook Account

-- o ISD Twitter Account

-- o You Tube Account

-- O Vimeo Video Account

-- o Emma Enews System

-- o School Messenger System
+- School Messenger System

 - o Flash Alert Bussing/Transportation Messaging System

-- o ISD Mobil Device Application
+- o ISD Mobile Device Application

-- o Superintendent or designee participation:
+- O Superintendent or designee participation:

-- Issaquah Schools Foundation Board
+- Issaguah Schools Foundation Board

 - Chamber of Commerce

 - Rotary

 - Kiwanis Club of Issaquah

 - National/Statewide education leadership and presentations

-- o Monthly meetings of the Superintendent with:
+- Monthly meetings of the Superintendent with:

 - PTSA Council Co-Presidents

 - PTSA Council

 - IEA leadership

 - Center for Collaborative Support (Tahoma, Snoqualmie Valley, Riverview and Issaquah)